jdtaylor7/taylortechblog/_drafts/drone-project-intro.md

 The pipeline is architected as follows:

-* On every control loop cycle, drone sends data to on-board telemetry transmitter
+* On every control loop cycle, drone flight controller gathers data from sensors and sends it to on-board telemetry transmitter
 * Drone’s telemetry transmitter downlinks this data to telemetry receiver (PCB connected to a computer via USB)
-* Telemetry receiver forwards drone data to ground station (desktop/laptop)
+* Telemetry receiver forwards drone data to viewing application on a computer (desktop/laptop)
-* Ground station displays drone data via viewing application

 {% include image.html path="telemetry-pipeline-diagram.png"
 path-detail="telemetry-pipeline-diagram@2x.png" %}